james2406/CodeFirstGirls-York2016/1-html /README.md

 1. [Download this link](https://github.com/code61/learning_html/archive/master.zip)
 3. Extract the zip file and delete the zip
-4. Move those files to your session_1 folder
+4. Move those files to your first_site folder
-5. Open the the session_1 folder in your text editor
+5. Open the the first_site folder in your text editor
 6. Open the file example.html in Chrome and look around with the developer tools
 7. Open the file notes.html in your text editor.
 8. Change notes.html into valid html so that it looks like notes_solution.jpg